 - Air Cooler inlet and outlet piping (3 inches and larger).

 - Process Heater inlet and outlet piping

-- Lines classified as category M as per ASME B31.3.
+- Lines carrying category M fluid service as per ASME B31.3.

 - Piping subjected to high cyclic temperature conditions.

 - All jacketed lines.